Vicodin Detox Centers

 You may also be given supplementary medications for secondary symptoms.
 For example, anti-nausea medication.

-If you are interested in attending a professional detox program and want to learn more, call 800-405-2627.
+If you are interested in attending a professional detox program and want to learn more, call 800-405-2627 (Who Answers?).
 Don’t wait.